wp-plugins/provide-support-live-chat/readme.txt

 Sure.
 Our user manual is available at [http://www.providesupport.com/manual/](http://www.providesupport.com/manual/?utm_source=wp-plugin&utm_medium=readme&utm_campaign=Plugins "Live chat user manual").
 Please also check our [FAQ](http://www.providesupport.com/home/faq.html?utm_source=wp-plugin&utm_medium=readme&utm_campaign=Plugins "Frequently Asked Questions").

+= Can I use this live chat system on any website or on a WordPress-based only? =

+The system can be used on any website.
+The only difference is that you will need to add the chat button code to your website source manually, not using a plugin.

+= Do you have any reviews from your customers I could check? =

+Sure.
+Please check [Testimonials](http://www.providesupport.com/product/testimonials.html?utm_source=wp-plugin&utm_medium=readme&utm_campaign=Plugins) our clients sent us.

 = I haven't found information I need on your website.
 Do you provide any live support along with your system? =

 Sure, our customer support chat is online 24/7.
 It's available on our website [http://www.providesupport.com](http://www.providesupport.com/?utm_source=wp-plugin&utm_medium=readme&utm_campaign=Plugins "Live support chat")

 == Changelog ==

+= 1.3 =
+* Improved Chat Invitation functionality
+* FAQ updated

 = 1.2 =
 * Minor fixes